Clemapfel/jluna/docs/manual.md

 ## Accessing Array Indices

-First, we set up our two arrays for this section:
+Firstly, we need to setup our two arrays that we will use for this section:

 ```cpp
 Array<Int64, 1> array_1d = jluna::safe_eval("return Int64[1, 2, 3, 4, 5]");